luizantoni/landworks-grants-program/README.md

 *How can I vote on the submissions?*<br>
 If you have claimed a discord role “ENTR HodLers” or “Sharded Minds” by 3-August-2022, you will be eligible to vote on the grant submissions within a dedicated channel in the EnterDAO discord.

+*Can the community vote overrule the decision of the 4 jury members?*<br>
+No. The community vote is considered as a fifth vote for the final decision on whether or not a submission will be awarded a grant.
+The count of the votes only determines where is a go or no-go for the particular submission.

 **Terms and Conditions**
 1. Winners will be decided by  a panel of judges on the basis of the scoring factors.